Discover the December Birthstone: Your Guide to Blue Topaz, Tanzanite, and Turquoise

 Turquoise: The Timeless Gemstone

 Turquoise, with its distinctive blue-green hues, has been prized for thousands of years.
 This ancient gemstone is celebrated not only for its beauty but also for its deep historical and cultural significance.
-Over time, Turquoise can change color due to its porous nature, absorbing oils and soaps, which adds to its unique character and history.
+Over time, Turquoise can change color due to its porous nature, absorbing oils and cosmetics that may darken or tint it, adding to its unique character and history.

 From ancient Egyptians to Native American tribes, cultures have believed in the protective powers of the Evil Eye Turquoise has been used in jewellery and as a protective talisman, symbolizing good fortune and spiritual insight.